syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-AWS-Elastic-Beanstalk.md

 {% endhighlight %}
 {% endtabs %}

-Step 6: Include the below code snippet in the **Homecontroller.cs** file to **convert a PowerPoint Presentation to image** and download it.
+Step 6: Include the below code snippet in the **Homecontroller.cs** file to **convert a PowerPoint presentation to image** and download it.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}